 “I’m indebted to my father for living,

 In the last several years there has been a debate brought up by the Slavic resident of modern-day “Northern Macedonia” whether Alexander the Great was Greek or “Macedonian”.

 The short answer is that Alexander was both Macedonian and Greek, much like Leonardo Da Vinci, Michelangelo and Dante were both Tuscan and Italian.

 Did Alexander see himself as a Greek?

-Various sources reference that Alexander considered himself a Macedonian Greek representing all Greeks.
-In a letter to Darius Alexander says “Your ancestors came into Macedonia and the rest of Greece and treated us ill, without any previous injury from us.
-I, having been appointed commander and chief of the Greek, and wishing to take revenge on the Persians, crossed over into Asia, hostilities being begun by you.”…“the rest of” shows that Alexander considered Macedonia and the rest of Greece as two parts of a whole Greek region.
+Many ancient sources reference that Alexander considered himself a Greek representing all Greeks.
+In a letter to Darius he says “Your ancestors came into Macedonia and the rest of Greece and treated us ill, without any previous injury from us.
+I, having been appointed commander and chief of the Greeks, and wishing to take revenge on the Persians, crossed over into Asia, hostilities being begun by you.”…“the rest of” shows that Alexander considered Macedonia and the rest of Greece as two parts of a whole Greek region.

 The debate may seem academic to some, but for the peoples of Greece and North Macedonia, it is still a live issue and one which raises strong emotions on both sides.
 No doubt the debates, claims, and counter-claims will continue unabated.
 Alexander, a giant of the ancient world, still has a massive effect even to this day.